-A little while ago Microsoft announced the Azure Cloud Shell.
+A little while ago, Microsoft announced the Azure Cloud Shell.
 The Azure Cloud Shell is a perfect tool to manage your Azure resources using the Azure CLI or Azure PowerShell.
-Wouldn’t it be great to also manage your resources running on Azure Stack?
+Wouldn’t it be great also to manage your resources running on Azure Stack?
 Thanks to the consistency between Microsoft Azure and Microsoft Azure Stack, you can use the same tools to manage your hybrid cloud.
+In this blog, I am going to show you how you can connect to Azure Stack from Azure Cloud Shell.

 After the login you have to register Azure Stack as a new cloud by running the following command: